Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: A Study on Statistical Significance

 This comparative study is one of the main contributions of this paper.
 To our knowledge, this is the first study that addresses evaluating the statistical significance of results across various semantic relatedness methods.
-Additionally, this study positioned \textit{MSA} as one of state-of-the-art methods for measuring semantic relatedness.
+Additionally, this study positions \textit{MSA} as a state-of-the-art method for measuring semantic relatedness compared to other explicit concept-based representation methods such as \textit{ESA} and \textit{SSA}.
+It also shows that \textit{MSA} is very competitive to other neural-based representations such as \textit{Word2Vec} and \textit{GloVe}.